kgcorner/chess-archiver/README.md

 usage:

-java -jar chess-archiver.jar <lichess/chess.com> <username> <path of directory to write all png files>
+java -jar chess-archiver.jar [source] [username-on-source] [outputdirectory]

+source: Currently lichess and chess.com is supported.
+Use lichess for Lichess.com and chess.com for Chess.com

+username-on-source: username on source of user whoes game is to be downloaded

+outputdirectory : full path of the directory where png files will be written

 It writes single png file for each match